kklash/mnemonikey/README.md

 Key creation times in OpenPGP keys are represented as 32-bit unix timestamps.
 We can save a bit more space by reducing the size of the key creation timestamp slightly.
 We don't need a full 32-bits of precision, since a very large chunk of time since the unix epoch on `1970-01-01` has already passed, and Mnemonikey was invented in 2022.
 If we define our own epoch, we can easily trim down to 30 bits of precision, while retaining perfect second-level accuracy, and supporting key creation times until `2056-01-10`.
 Hopefully by then, people will have adopted more advanced cryptography tools than PGP.

+We could reduce the size of the key creation timestamp much more by sacrificing timestamp granularity.
+If we were OK with per-day accuracy only, we could reduce the creation offset integer's size to 15-bits of precision, but this comes at the cost of privacy: Keys created with such granularity in their timestamp could be easily identified as having come from Mnemonikey.

 Each word in a recovery phrase is one of 2048 ($2^11$) different words, and thus encodes 11 bits of information.
 To encode a recovery phrase, we need to store both the entropy (128 bits) and the key creation time offset from the epoch (30 bits). $128 + 30 = 158$ and $\frac{158}{11} = 14\frac{4}{11}$.
-Therefore, the minimum number of words we could use to encode a full 32-bit unix timestamp would be 15 words, leaving 7 unused bits.
-These last 7 bits can be used for a checksum to ensure Mnemonikey implementations can tell at a glance whether a user has entered the recovery phrase correctly.
+Therefore, the minimum number of words we could use to encode the full backup payload would be 15 words, leaving 7 unused bits.

+These last 7 bits can be used for a checksum to ensure Mnemonikey implementations can confirm at a glance whether a user has entered the recovery phrase correctly.
+Words in a phrase must already be part of the BIP39 wordlist to be valid, but on the off-chance a user enters another valid but incorrect word, the checksum provides error detection with a collision probability of roughly $\frac{1}{128}$.
+With a word list of 2048 valid words, that means there are only 16 possible collision-causing 1-word substitutions which the user could accidentally perform for each word in the phrase.
-We could reduce the size of the key creation timestamp much more by sacrificing timestamp granularity.
-If we were OK with per-day accuracy only, we could reduce the creation offset integer's size to 15-bits of precision, but this comes at the cost of privacy: Keys created with such granularity in their timestamp could be easily identified as having come from Mnemonikey.

 ## Mnemonic Bit-Map